 We work closely with organizations from all sectors to activate FP Insider access at scale—and at maximum savings.
 Learn more and request an FP Insider demo.

-Since COVID-19 was declared a pandemic over a year ago by the World Health Organization (WHO), there have been 167.41 million cases recorded and 3.47 million deaths across the globe as of May 25, 2021.
+Since COVID-19 was declared a pandemic over a year ago by the World Health Organization (WHO), there have been 184 million cases recorded and four million deaths across the globe as of July 7, 2021.
 The former administration’s limited financial response and inaccurate rhetoric with respect to COVID-19, such as claiming that coronavirus outbreak was a “fake news media conspiracy,” exacerbated the outbreak domestically, resulting in the U.S. ranking as one of the lowest-scoring countries in FP Analytics’ COVID-19 Global Response Index.
-As of May 25, 2021, over 33 million cases have been recorded within the U.S., and 590,00 individuals have died.
+As of July 7 2021, over 33.7 million cases have been recorded within the U.S., and over 605,000 individuals have died.
 To tackle the worsening health crisis, on his first day in office, President Biden signed several executive orders and directives to bolster testing, vaccinations, supplies, and treatments, and by his seventh week, he signed into law a $1.9 trillion stimulus package, known as the American Rescue Plan, to address the ongoing social and economic crisis induced by the pandemic.
 In April 2021, he announced plans to invest $1.7 billion from the American Rescue Plan to support the Centers for Disease Control and Prevention (CDC) to fight COVID-19 variants, and in June 2021, the administration said it would allocate $3.7 billion for the development of antiviral drugs to treat COVID-19.
-All told, the U.S. government has allocated over $6 trillion in funding for COVID-19 relief, which some economists, such as Federal Reserve Chair Jerome Powell, warn may risk overheating the economy and fueling inflation.
+All told, the U.S. government has allocated approximately $13 trillion for COVID-19 relief, which some economists, such as Federal Reserve Chair Jerome Powell, warn may risk overheating the economy and fueling inflation.

 Biden’s plan to beat COVID-19 promises to rely on science and to promote trust, transparency, and accountability in the federal government’s response.
 Through Executive Orders 13987 and 13995, he established a national COVID-19 response structure to coordinate across government agencies, focusing particularly on the effective delivery of vaccines, and created the COVID-19 Racial and Ethnic Disparities Task Force to support vaccination and response efforts across minority groups and geographically isolated communities.
 To measure success, the administration has outlined various key domestic benchmarks.
-These included 200 million vaccinations (double Biden’s initial goal) within the administration’s first 100 days, re-opening the majority of K–8 schools safely in the first 100 days, achieving an unemployment rate of 4 percent by 2022.
+These included 200 million vaccinations (double Biden’s initial goal) within the administration’s first 100 days, re-opening the majority of K–8 schools safely in the first 100 days, achieving an unemployment rate of four percent by 2022.
 The administration failed to deliver on its goal of administering at least one shot to 70 percent of adults in the U.S. by July 4, 2021.
 Instead, the country hit 67 percent of adults vaccinated with at least one shot by that date, with mainly Republican-leaning states lagging behind majority-Democratic states.
-As of July 7 2021, 330 million vaccines have been distributed, about half of K-8 schools are open full-time, and the unemployment rate is at 6.1 percent.
+As of July 7 2021, 330 million vaccines have been administered, about half of K–8 schools are open full-time, and the unemployment rate is at 6.1 percent.
 However, the administration is not on track to achieve its last goal as projections estimate that 67 percent of adults will have had one shot of the vaccine by that date.

 The U.S. Is Improving its Vaccine Roll-Out and Is One of A Handful of Countries Leading Vaccine Administration in the World

-As of April 2021, 98 million people in the U.S. (or 29.5 percent of the total U.S. population) had been fully vaccinated.
-However, inequities in the global vaccine rollout have disproportionately affected low- and low-middle income countries, resulting in 253.96 million people (or only approximately 3.3 percent of the global population) being fully vaccinated.
+As of July 7, 2021, 157 million people in the U.S. (or 47.4 percent of the total U.S. population) have been fully vaccinated.
+However, inequities in the global vaccine rollout have disproportionately affected low- and low-middle income countries, resulting in 895.23 million people (or only approximately 8.7 percent of the global population) being fully vaccinated.

 COVID-19 Vaccine Doses Administered in the United States and Globally,